twoelw/kiisu-companion-bridge/README.md

 <img src="./Screenshot.png" align="right" width="320" />

-## Flash your Kiisu safely and with ease.
+## Flash your Kiisu's companion MCU safely and with ease.
 No need for soldering and a lot of checksum checks.

 ### WARNING
 The risk of a failed flash bricking your Kiisu is very low, but never zero.